aj112358/Finance_Analysis_PowerBI/README.md

 There were only a few rows that contained null entries, so I simply chose to remove these rows from the overall dataset; This would now drastically affect the variance of the overall data.

-## Feature Engineering/Metric Creation
+## Measure Creation & Visualizations

 In order to help answer the questions listed above, I started by making three other tables: (i) Calendar Lookup, (i) Item Lookup, (iii) Location Lookup.

 The calendar lookup contains each range of dates from the data.
 From this I created various other useful calculated columns including month name/number, month-and-year, quarter,  and end of week/month.

 The item lookup table contained a single column of each distinct Item category.
 While working through the project, I realized that every month had a rental payment listed.
 It didn't make sense to me to have this consistently in each month, so I created a filter that can be used to manually include or exclude rental payments.
+To accomplish this I needed a second column in the Item Lookup table to represent the 'Rent' item as a Boolean.

+The location table contains a single column of each distinct location of purchase.

+Once these lookup tables were ready, I followed my planned layout above and created each visual one at a time.
+As I created these, I also created the associated measure I would need to portray the data.
+Some of the measures I made were:
+- total cost
+- price ranges
+- average cost per day, week, year
+- Boolean to adress my sick days

+The main visuals I used were 'slicers'.
+I created calendar slicers for overall date, year, quarter, month, and day of week.
+With these one has a lot of options as to what granularity they wish to visualize their data with respect to dates.
+I also have two slicers for weekday/weekend and healthy/sick selections.
+There is also a slicer that acts as a dropdown to select various purchase price ranges.

 ## Conclusion